 The formation now reached, and that on which Niagara is operating at the present day, is the soft argillo-calcareous shale.
-It extends from the bottom of the precipice over which the water plunges, to nearly half-way up, and is about eighty feet thick.
+It extends from the bottom of the precipice, over which the water plunges, to nearly half way up, and is about eighty feet thick.
 Above it lies the compact refractory limestone, which forms the upper formation at this point.
 This also is about eighty feet thick; and here we see the process of excavation progressing rapidly.
 The lower stratum, being soft, is disintegrated by the violent action of the water and spray, aided in winter by frost; and portions of the incumbent rock, being thus left unsupported, fall down from time to time.
 The huge masses of undermined limestone that fell in the years 1818 and 1828, shook the country, it is said, like an earthquake.

 This process is continually altering the appearance of the Falls.
-Sir Charles Lyell, in his geological treatise on this region, says: "According to the statement of our guide in 1841 (Samuel Hooker), an indentation of about forty feet has been produced in the middle of the ledge of limestone at the lesser Fall since the year 1815, so that it has begun to assume the shape of a crescent; while within the same period the Horse-Shoe Fall has been altered so as less to deserve its name.
-Goat Island has lost several acres in area in the last four years; and have no doubt that this waste neither is, nor has been, a mere temporary accident, since I found that the same recession was in progress in various other waterfalls which I visited with Mr. Hall in the State of New York."
+Sir Charles Lyell, in his geological treatise on this region, says: "According to the statement of our guide in 1841, (Samuel Hooker,) an indentation of about forty feet has been produced in the middle of the ledge of limestone at the lesser Fall since the year 1815, so that it has begun to assume the shape of a crescent; while within the same period the Horse-Shoe Fall has been altered so as less to deserve its name.
+Goat Island has lost several acres in area in the last four years; and I have no doubt that this waste neither is, nor has been, a mere temporary accident, since I found that the same recession was in progress in various other waterfalls which I visited with Mr. Hall in the State of New York."

 The rate at which the Falls now recede is a point of dispute.
-Mr. Bakewell calculated that, in the forty years preceding 1830, Niagara had been going back at dispute.
 Mr. Bakewell calculated that, in the forty years preceding 1830, Niagara had been going back at the rate of about a yard annually.
 Sir Charles Lyell, on the other hand, is of opinion that one foot per annum is a much more probable conjecture.
 As we have already explained, this rapid rate of recession has, in all likelihood, not been uniform, but that in many parts of its course Niagara has remained almost stationary for ages.

-That the Falls will ever reach Lake Erie is rendered extremely improbable from the following facts: Owing to the formation of the land, they are gradually losing in height, and, therefore, in power, as they retreat.
-Moreover we know that, in consequence of the southerly din of the strata, they will have cut through the bed of soft shale after travelling two miles further back; thus the massive limestone which is now at the top will then be at the bottom of the precipice, while, at the same time, the Falls will be only half their present height.
-This latter hypothesis has been advanced by Mr. Hall, who, in his survey, has demonstrated that there is a diminution of forty feet in the perpendicular height of the Falls for every mile that they recede southward: and this conclusion is based upon two facts-namely, that the slope of the river-channel, in its course northward, is fifteen feet in a mile, and that the dip of the strata in an opposite, or southerly direction, is about twenty-five feet in a mile still recede, however, beyond this point, in the course of future ages they will have to intersect entirely different strata from that over which they now fall, and will be so diminished in height as to be almost lost before reaching Lake Brie.
+That the Falls will ever reach Lake Erie is rendered extremely improbable from the following facts; Owing to the formation of the land, they are gradually losing in height, and, therefore, in power, as they retreat.
+Moreover, we know that, in consequence of the southerly dip of the strata, they will have cut through the bed of soft shale after travelling two miles farther back; thus the massive limestone which is now at the top will then be at the bottom of the precipice, while, at the same time, the Falls will be only half their present height.
+This latter hypothesis has been advanced by Mr. Hall, who, in his survey, has demonstrated that there is a diminution of forty feet in the perpendicular height of the Falls for every mile that they recede southwards: and this conclusion is based upon two facts, namely, that the slope of the river-channel, in its course northward, is fifteen feet in a mile, and that the dip of the strata in an opposite, or southerly direction, is about twenty-five feet in a mile.